 Who would say no to a good deal?
 No one.
 So what better way to encourage your customers to come to your event than by offering them a discounted price with a special promotional code.
 68% of customers say that offering a discounted price on a product helps generate loyalty, so a limited lower price of admission to your event not only increases the chances of ticket sales, it is also likely to result in customers returning to a repeat of the event at a later date, and encourages them to remain loyal to your brand as a whole.

 Naturally, offering too many tickets at a reduced price will eventually start negatively affecting your ROI so it’s best to keep them limited.
 Thankfully, this will only increase the demand for these special promo codes, and by extension, increase demand for your event.

 It’s also worth remembering that customers can be a pretty hesitant bunch.
 As well as offering only a limited amount, attaching an expiry date onto your promo codes will imply a sense of urgency and drastically reduce customer procrastination, boosting immediate ticket sales and building the momentum you need to open with a bang.

 The Early Bird Gets the Worm

-The early bird ticket can be in the form of a reduced ticket price, or it can involve a variety of other incentives, from access to exclusive content at your event to a free trial of your product of service.
-No matter what it is you include with your early bird ticket the idea is the encourage immediate ticket sales, which in turn shows that your event is popular and will encourage others to attend.
+The early bird ticket can be in the form of a reduced ticket price, or it can involve a variety of other incentives, from access to exclusive content at your event to a free trial of your product or service.
+No matter what it is you include with your early bird ticket the idea is to encourage immediate ticket sales, which in turn shows that your event is popular and will encourage others to attend.

 Industry professionals agree that early bird tickets are the most effective tactic when it comes to selling tickets, as it not only encourages immediate ticket sales, it can also be used as a valuable source of information.
 By offering different incentives into your early bird scheme, you can see which your customers most actively desire, and can therefore tailor the rest of your event around your findings.